Yaso007/Programming-with-C/README.md

 # Programming-with-C
-Learning C and making simple projects.
+Learning C and making simple program, to master the concepts.